amirmahdavi2023/d1-admin/README.md

 - Anyone with the token has **full read/write access** to the database.
 Use a long random token and treat it like a password.
 - The panel executes raw SQL by design — that's the point of an admin tool.
 Don't share the URL+token combination.
-- Multi-statement input (`SELECT 1; DROP TABLE …`) is rejected server-side; the parser correctly skips semicolons inside string literals, quoted identifiers, and comments.
+- Multi-statement input (`SELECT 1; DROP TABLE …`) is rejected server-side with an explicit error.
+Note that D1 itself would only run the first statement and silently drop the rest — the check here exists so you find out instead of assuming everything ran.
 - For extra protection, put the Worker behind [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/policies/access/) (free for up to 50 users).

 ## Limitations (v1)